hilton/hilton.github.com/presentations/naming-guidelines.md

 Professional software developers benefit more from some kinds of guidelines than from others.
 Guidelines like ‘Variable names should be short yet meaningful’ \[[6](#references)\] sound reasonable, but offer little practical help, either when choosing a name when coding or when evaluating a name during code review.

-Some academic studies, such as Binkley (\[[10](#references)\]), have compared the relative readability of different formatting conventions, such as camel-case (caplitalised words) and snake-case (words separated by underscores).
+Some academic studies, such as Binkley \[[10](#references)\], have compared the relative readability of different formatting conventions, such as camel-case (caplitalised words) and snake-case (words separated by underscores).
 In principle, programming language designers could use this research when setting these conventions to design programming languages with a more productive developer experience.

 Ken Arnold typifies the view that the responsibility for using this kind of research to choose a coding style lies with language designers rather than programmers.
-In his essay _Style is substance_ (\[[8](#references)\]), he argues that a programming language’s specification should fix all aspects of coding style, so that compilers reject all violations:
+In his essay _Style is substance_, he argues that a programming language’s specification should fix all aspects of coding style, so that compilers reject all violations:

 > For almost any mature language \[…\] coding style is an essentially solved problem, and we ought to stop worrying about it. \[…\]
 > the only way to get from where we are to a place where we stop worrying about style is to enforce it _as part of the language_. \[…\]
 >
 > I want the owners of language standards to take this up.
-> I want the next version of these languages to require any code that uses new features to conform to some style.
+> I want the next version of these languages to require any code that uses new features to conform to some style. \[[11](#references)\]

 He argues that programmers follow the name formatting convention that a programming language community adopts, and that they have nothing to gain from this kind of research.